mauricekuehl/mauricekuehl.com/posts/quotes.md

 ---
 title: "The ever growing collection of quotes that inspire me"
 date: "2005-07-18"
+description: "The ever growing collection of quotes that inspire Maurice Kühl"
 ---

 1. **I know that I know nothing.**